eduaserr/So_Long/README.md

 3. **Reaching the Exit**:
    - Once all coins are collected, the player can move to the exit to win the game.

+## Core Concepts

+### Map Parsing

+Parsing the map correctly is crucial for the game's functionality.
+The map must be validated to ensure it meets the required format and constraints.
+This includes checking for rectangular shape, surrounding walls, and the presence of necessary elements like the player, exit, and coins.

+### Understanding Libraries

+Understanding how to use external libraries, such as MLX42, is essential for developing your own projects.
+MLX42 provides the tools needed for graphical rendering, and learning to integrate and utilize these tools effectively is a key part of the project.

 ## Functions and Files

 ### Main Functions